 But, adding vents aren’t just about controlling the attic temp, here are more reasons your roof needs proper ventilation to help protect roofs and shingles:

 - Lower Bills.
-Roof vents are known to lower your energy bills.
+Roof vents will lower your energy bills.
 Proper air circulation means your heating and cooling elements don’t have to work as hard for as long.

 - Reduce Damage.
 Roof vents prevent damage to your shingles.
-If your roof is not ventilated properly and allowed to remain at a high temperature, this can damage and crack your shingles well before they should be showing signs of damage.
+Without proper roof ventilation, you allow the attic to remain at a high temperature.
+This can damage and crack your shingles well before they should be showing signs of damage.

 - Go with the Flow.
 Roof vents create proper air flow, which reduces moisture that can build up inside an attic.
 Extra, unneeded moisture can damage almost any and every area of your roof.
 Also, attics without proper ventilation see mold grow as moisture is not expelled.